Getting Your Scores

-If you registered for the SAT online or you registered by mail and set up a College Board account, you’ll get an email telling you how to sign into your online score report when scores are ready.
+If you registered for SAT Subject Tests online or you registered by mail and set up a College Board account, you’ll get an email telling you how to sign in to your online score report when scores are ready.

 When to Expect Scores

 - Available to students beginning Oct.
 27.

 - Learn how to send scores.

 Paper Score Reports

 Students who register online and wish to receive a paper score report by mail in addition to the online score report must request it when they register.

 Students who register by mail and who do not have active College Board online accounts will receive paper score reports.
 They can also get their Subject Test scores by calling customer service, but there’s an additional fee.

 Who Else Gets Sees Your Scores